yowainwright/codependence/README.md

 - Let you choose your dependency policy strategy:
   - 🚀 **Permissive mode** (default/recommended): Update all to latest, pin specific ones
   - 🔒 **Pin all mode**: Keep all dependencies at current versions
-- Create either a `.codependencerc` file or add config to `package.json`
+- Recommend `.codependencerc`, with embedded `package.json` configuration retained for legacy projects
 - Provide clear next steps for running Codependence
 - Handle edge cases like missing files or invalid JSON gracefully